jimenezprogrammer/git-nodejsPractice/README.md

-# git-nodejsPractice im sorry i used GUI and i am noob
+Sorry, I used GUI and i am noob